-You are not expected to know exactly what you want.
+You are not expected to know exactly what you want or to have a passion identified.
 A mission helps you discover interesting opportunities.

-- Tells other people how to help you.
+- Telling other people how to help you.

-You don’t nee to worry about getting it perfect, you will make revisions as you make progress.
+You don’t nee to worry about getting it perfect, you will make revisions as you gain new insights.

-Think about you mission as an action statement.
-What is your impact?
-What outcomes or value do you create?
+Think about your mission as an action statement.
+What impact, outcomes, or value do you create (or want to create)?

-Contrast this example with, “I’m passionate about eliminating systemic poverty through financial access and literacy.”
+Contrast this example with, “I’m curious about eliminating systemic poverty through financial access and literacy.”

 See how this delivers a specific action statement?

-This sentence is easy to follow with, “I’m curious about opportunities in the US with micro-lending.”
+This sentence is easy to follow with, “How might I learn about opportunities in the US with micro-lending?”

-When a specific need is presented, it is easy for people to help you.
+When a specific need is presented, it is easier for people to help you.

 Remember this → companies don’t hire you, people do.

 Follow your curiosity.
 It is more important to build momentum than to pick the right place to start.
 Once you are taking action, you can always change course.
-Remember, the magic of getting into motion, is you tend to stay in motion.
-You don’t get anywhere by standing still.
+The magic of getting into motion, is you tend to stay in motion.

 - What do you want to get better at?

 - What skills or knowledge would you love sharing with the world?
-This might be your favorite recipes, maybe it’s organic chemistry, or coding.
+This might be organic chemistry, or coding, or knitting.

 - What energizes you and why?
 Is it the nonprofit you volunteer with?
 Is it your monthly hobby club?